Dynamic Latent Class Structural Equation Modeling: A Hands-On Tutorial for Modeling Intensive Longitudinal Data: Time Series Models

-A first-order autoregressive process, $\operatorname{AR}(1)$, is often sufficient for modeling simple psychological phenomena \cite{bulteel}.
+A first-order autoregressive process, $\operatorname{AR}(1)$, is often sufficient for modeling simple psychological phenomena \cite{Bulteel2018}.
 It is defined as

 including only one lag.
-The parameter $\alpha$ acts as intercept.
+The parameter $\alpha$ acts as an intercept.
 The parameter $\beta$ is the autoregressive coefficient determining the persistence of the memory over time.

+The error term $\varepsilon_t$ introduces random ``shocks'' that propagate through time via the autoregressive structure.
 Even with a single lag, each step continues to propagate the influence of past errors, creating an infinite memory.
 If $\mid \beta \mid > 1$, then any shocks described by the white noise process $\varepsilon_t$ will accumulate over time.
 However, such non-stationary behavior is rare in natural systems, as feedback mechanisms often prevent unbounded growth.
-For instance, in predator-prey dynamics, increases in prey lead to more predators, stabilizing the system.
-In biological systems, various mechanisms are employed to provide negative feedback to disturbances, enabling the system to restore equilibrium, a process commonly referred to as homeostasis \cite{Cannon1929OR}.

 For this reason, we typically assume stationarity of the time series, with $\mid \beta \mid \ < 1$ such that the effects of past events fade over time.
 This can be interpreted as a gradually diminishing memory.

-\subsection{Data and goal of illustration 2}
+\subsection{Data and Goal of Illustration 2}

-In the following example, we use data collected from a single patient ($N=1$) over $N_t=15$ time steps.\footnote{Naturally, the results depend highly on the selected patient .
-We chose patient $8$ for demonstration because their data is complete and they experienced a visible change in anxiety level.} The goal is to introduce the implementation of an $\operatorname{AR}(1)$ time structure to model the temporal dependencies in the data.
+In the following example, we use data collected from a single patient ($N=1$) over $N_t=15$ time steps.\footnote{Naturally, the results depend highly on the selected patient.
+We chose patient $8$ for demonstration because their data is complete and they experienced a visible change in anxiety level.} The goal is to introduce the implementation of an $\operatorname{AR}(1)$ time structure to model the temporal dependencies in the data, \chg{using item $1$ from the BAI as the observed outcome}.

-Our first model assumes a directly observable outcome, specifically using item $1$ from the BAI as an observed measure.
-The second model incorporates a measurement model, based on confirmatory factor analysis (CFA) introduced in the first section.
-This model leverages all items from the BAI (items $1$ to $3$ in our data) as indicators for the latent variable representing the construct ANXIETY.